 12. Pedrera Street tiles

-Which is the best Gaudi house to visit in Barcelona?
+Which are the best Gaudi buildings to visit in Barcelona?

 So, the most famous Gaudi house to visit in Barcelona for all the Gadi fans are: